 Decided to start waking up early, exercising for 1 hour, meditating, writing a journal and eating healthy from tomorrow?

 By attempting to do too much too soon you are most probably setting yourself up for failure!

-Only stick to one habit at a time and gradually add more as you go, as we are not capable of multitasking. of those at a time, as truth is, we are not capable of multitasking.
+Only stick to one habit at a time and gradually add more as you go, as we are not capable of multitasking.

 In psychology, there is a term called ego depletion, which implies that your willpower has a limited amount of energy every day.
 When it’s overexerted, it becomes hard to control your impulses.